engine-cl/nshell/README.md

 *(because sysadmin needs write script all the time)*

 **objetives:**
-- less is plus
+- write onece and use much
-- write less
+- write less because less is a plus
 - create script more readeable
 - think and write only logic script code
 - don't write redundant code.